Sunday, 30 October 2016

 el nido philippines

 As to the beach itself it's perfect for taking Pinterest photos (which is what Sab and GK did) and perfect for taking Instagram photos (which is what Tan and I did).
 We swam a bit too (for the gram) and GK climbed a coconut tree (for the Pinterest).
-Yes, we all went across the world to take photos for our computers (all heil the screens).
-In terms of 'things to do there' there are no cafes or restaurants or anything - if I went back, I would make an effort to be in the moment and do nothing.
+Yes, we all went across the world to take photos for our computers (all hail the screens).
+In terms of 'things to do there' there are no cafes or restaurants or anything - if I went back, I would defo make an effort to be in the moment and do nothing!

 Extra info: My friends Rachel and Ruben wrote this blog post: Palawan Travel - A Philippine Treasure Destination, which I think compliments this blog post well.

-#3 Hire a tricycle for the day and see Nacpan Beach
+3. Hire a tricycle for the day and see Nacpan Beach!

 nacpan el nido palawan

-A tricycle is a motorcycle that's been diy altered so it can take a passenger or two (or four) on the side.
+A tricycle is a motorcycle that's been DIY altered so it can take a passenger or two (or four) on the side.
 Lots of the sidecars seem to be made out of old cars, most are colourful and all (at the time) seemed to my sheltered western butt to be about as safe as a rusty nail.

 tricycle